thomasbattram/thesis/meetings/2020-06-26/notes.md

 As a lot of EWAS don't measure DNA methylation at the same time as their phenotype of interest, I don't think this is a big problem, but I think I should add a sentence in the discussion along the lines of:
 "Not only does DNA methylation vary with time, but the covariation of DNA methylation and phenotypes may change over time.
 This means an h<sup>2</sup><sub>EWAS</sub> estimate may vary with time.
 This likely also the case for h<sup>2</sup><sub>SNP</sub> estimates (ref), but the magnitude of change over time may be different."

+Ideally, should try and predict DMPs with h2ewas in a different sample!!!

 ### Submitting

 Sent off alspac checklist.
 Happy to submit when I get that back?